groupdocs-annotation/GroupDocs.Annotation-for-Java/Docs/content/annotation/java/release-notes/release-notes-2017/groupdocs.annotation-for-java-17.1.0-release-notes.md

-Added ability to import annotations from Words documents: Documentation article
+* Added ability to import annotations from Words documents

-Added ability to annotate Slides documents with different annotations types: Documentation article
+* Added ability to annotate Slides documents with different annotations types

-Added ability to import annotations from Slides documents: Documentation article
+* Added ability to import annotations from Slides documents

-Added ability to add text annotations to Slides documents (TextHighlight, TextStrikeout, TextUnderline): Documentation article
+* Added ability to add text annotations to Slides documents (TextHighlight, TextStrikeout, TextUnderline)

-Added ability to annotate images: Documentation article
+* Added ability to annotate images

-Added new formats to annotating images article: Documentation article
+* Added new formats to annotating images article